bitnami/containers/bitnami/mariadb/README.md

 ## Configuration file

-This container looks for configuration in `/bitnami/mariadb/conf`.
+This image looks for configuration in `/bitnami/mariadb/conf`.
 You can mount a volume there with your own configuration, or the default configuration will be copied to your volume if it is empty.

 ### Step 1: Run the MariaDB image

-Run the MariaDB image, mounting a volume from your host.
+Run the MariaDB image, mounting a directory from your host.

 ```bash
 docker run --name mariadb -v /path/to/mariadb/conf:/bitnami/mariadb/conf bitnami/mariadb